 Our Shormann Interactive Math is a college preparatory curriculum that emphasizes mastery, long-term retention, and fluency (speed and accuracy).
 Together, our Shormann Algebra 1 and Shormann Algebra 2 courses earn 1 credit of geometry, 1 credit of Algebra 1, and 1 credit of Algebra 2.
 These courses go beyond meeting high school math standards by teaching every concept on the newly redesigned PSAT and SAT, as well as the ACT.
 These courses have over 200 practice problems from these college entrance exams.

 Honors or Standard High School Course?
 Shormann Math was designed for use by either an honors or standard course.
 For detailed instructions, select Honors on the Table of Contents in the Teacher Guide for details.

 Earn College Credit

-After completing Shormann Algebra 2, students can spend an extra 2-3 weeks using the included CLEP Professor course.
+- ALGEBRA 2: After completing Shormann Algebra 2, students can spend an extra 2-3 weeks using the included CLEP Professor for College Algebra.
 This course prepares students for the CLEP College Algebra exam which earns up to 3 college credits and 1 high school math credit.
-Therefore, our courses are not only college preparatory, they can replace a college level math course.
-Students are not required to achieve this level.
-But, if they want to they have all the tools they need.